Is your dog its ideal weight?

-One of the most common questions that we get is about how much food to feed.
+One of the most common questions that we get is about how much food to feed your dog.
 Some of you are worried (especially the Italians ;-) that your dog will be too skinny or on the other side of the spectrum – looking like a night table because he or she ate too much.

-One of the leading causes of obesity in dogs is dry processed food because it is not species appropriate and a large number of calories are packed into a small volume of kibbles.
+One of the leading causes of obesity in dogs is dry, processed food because it is not species appropriate and a large number of calories are packed into a small volume of kibbles.
 Dogs like to eat until they feel full and their calorie intake is often too high.
-This is why so many dogs who are fed processed food look like four legged night tables and are far from their optimal weight.
-Their natural raw or cooked diet fed counterparts often look lean and healthy.
+This is why so many dogs fed processed food look like four-legged night tables and are far from their optimal weight, whereas their natural raw or cooked diet fed counterparts often look lean and healthy.

-In my opinion, RER is mainly used by processed pet food companies who’s so called scientific methods are meant to distract us while they sell us nutritionally inappropriate processed food junk.
+In my opinion, RER is mainly used by processed pet food companies whose so-called scientific methods are meant to distract us while they sell us nutritionally inappropriate, processed food junk.

 So here I am, writing this blog for all those dogs who could have a better and happier life and everyone who wants to calculate less and understand more.
 I also give my thanks to Francesca for encouraging me to write something that I should have written a long time ago.

 - How much food to start with